Table of Contents

 - Useful Items - You may want to see:

-Tax law changes for 2015.
-When you figure how much income tax you want withheld from your pay and when you figure your estimated tax, consider tax law changes effective in 2015.
-For more information, see Publication 505, Tax Withholding and Estimated Tax.
+Tax law changes for 2016.
+When you figure how much income tax you want withheld from your pay and when you figure your estimated tax, consider tax law changes effective in 2016.
+For more information, see Pub.
+505, Tax Withholding and Estimated Tax.

 This chapter discusses how to pay your tax as you earn or receive income during the year.
 In general, the federal income tax is a pay-as-you-go tax.
 There are two ways to pay as you go.